Kottabos (literary magazine): Echoes

-In 1906 Robert V. Tyrrell published Echoes from Kottabos, with the editorial help of Sir Edward Sullivan, 2nd Baronet (1852-1928), as an anthology for the magazine:
+In 1906 Robert Tyrrell published Echoes from Kottabos, with the editorial help of Sir Edward Sullivan, 2nd Baronet (1852-1928), as an anthology for the magazine:

 In the "Preface" Tyrrell shortly describes the history of the magazine.
 He also explains the title.
 The editors remark that a complete set of Kottabos now (1906) is very rare (they guess that not more than half a dozen are extant).

 The book is split into three parts–Verse, Prose and Latin rhymes.
 Classical exercises were not admitted, because a selection from these had been published in elsewhere.
 Special mention is made of the prose contribution titled "Oxford Solar Myth.
 A Contribution to Comparative Mythology" by the Rev. R. Littledale.